LocalGovDigital/localgovdigital.github.io/about/constitution.md

 - Members will be required to reconfirm membership annually at the beginning of the financial year

 ## 5 Management
-- The Group shall be administered by a Steering Group of members elected at the Group’s Annual General Meeting (AGM).
+- The Group shall be administered by a Steering Group of members elected at the Group's Annual General Meeting (AGM).
 - The Officers of the Steering Group shall be:
   - the Chair
   - the Vice Chair